 Regardless of the language, cloud-native software is typically deployed with Docker, in which case this stage of the CI/CD pipeline builds the Docker containers.

-Failure to pass the build stage is an indicator of a fundamental problem in our project’s configuration, and it’s best to address it immediately.
+Failure to pass the build stage is an indicator of a fundamental problem in a project’s configuration, and it’s best to address it immediately.

 In this phase, we run automated tests to validate our code’s correctness and the behavior of our product.
 The test stage acts as a safety net that prevents easily reproducible bugs from reaching the end-users.